exercism/legacy-docs/finding-your-way.md

 New exercise ideas are definitely welcome!
 Here's how to ensure the idea lands in the right place:

-*Note: the central library of exercises on Exercism is https://github.com/exercism/x-common.*
+*Note: the central library of exercises on Exercism is https://github.com/exercism/problem-specifications.*

-- Check to see if the exercise is listed: https://github.com/exercism/x-common/tree/master/exercises.
+- Check to see if the exercise is listed: https://github.com/exercism/problem-specifications/tree/master/exercises.
   - If it is there, but not in the language you'd like to solve it in, put in a request in that particular language's repository: http://exercism.io/repositories.
     - if you have the time and the desire, you can help *even more* by [implementing it][ref-help-track].
-  - If it is not there, suggest it in [`exercism/x-common`][x-common-new-issue].
+  - If it is not there, suggest it in [`exercism/problem-specifications`][common-new-issue].
     - if you have the time and the desire, you can help *even more* by [implementing it][how-to-new-exercise].
-- If you know of a good source of potential new problems, please share: [`exercism/x-common#107`][issue-exercise-ideas].
+- If you know of a good source of potential new problems, please share: [`exercism/problem-specifications#107`][issue-exercise-ideas].

 ### I have an idea about improving an existing exercise

 - If the idea is to improve the...
-  - **instructions** of the exercise, you can make a difference by making the suggestion in the [`exercism/x-common` repository][x-common-new-issue].
+  - **instructions** of the exercise, you can make a difference by making the suggestion in the [`exercism/problem-specifications` repository][common-new-issue].
     - if you have the time and the desire, you can help *even more* by [fixing it][how-to-exercise-readmes].
   - **tests** or **starter code** of the exercise, you can help by making the suggestion in the "Issues" section of the [corresponding language repository][track-repos].
     -  if you have the time and the desire, you can help *even more* by [fixing it][ref-help-track].